-Visitors will not only have the chance to sample company’s state-of-the-art product; the idea is that this hub will provide a platform linking ’the physical and the digital, local and global’, explain Sonos, ’providing ground for prototyping innovative experiences in music, art and technology’.
+Visitors will not only have the chance to sample company's state-of-the-art product; the idea is that this hub will provide a platform linking 'the physical and the digital, local and global', explain Sonos (opens in new tab), 'providing ground for prototyping innovative experiences in music, art and technology'.

-Housed in a two-storey warehouse, elegantly made over by London based design firm Brinkworth (with a visual identity by Bruce Mau), Sonos Studio features a concert space, listening rooms, work stations and a café, as well as a creative programme of events and exhibitions.
+Housed in a two-storey warehouse, elegantly made over by London based design firm Brinkworth (opens in new tab) (with a visual identity by Bruce Mau (opens in new tab)), Sonos Studio features a concert space, listening rooms, work stations and a café, as well as a creative programme of events and exhibitions.

 Brinkworth kept the warehouse's industrial feel, but updated the interior to fit the new use's contemporary demands.
 Ceiling rafts and ground floor louvers were added to improve acoustics in the space.
 Tile patterns draw on Mau's design and tactile, natural materials (such as reclaimed timber floor, sourced from the old BBC Broadcast House) were employed throughout to create a welcoming, homely feel.

 For its opening celebrations this weekend, the Sonos Studio has commissioned eight artists to create new work for the space; Ewen Spencer, Sam Coldy, Manuel Sepulveda and Jack Featherstone are part of the roster, working across video, sound, sculpture and graphics.